-An exploration of processes of creative thinking and action across the fields of art, science, and technology.
+An exploration of processes of creative thinking and action across the fields of art, science and technology.
 The course examines creative cognitive styles, creativity in individuals, and the dynamics of creative groups.
 It aims to discover patterns of thought or techniques that can enhance creativity.
-Emphasis on student projects.
-Prerequisite: a 100- level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Emphasis is on student projects.
+Prerequisites: A 100level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)